erikrose/blessings/docs/further.rst

   terminal types) emitted by most terminal capabilities to an action in a series of ``case`` switch statements.

-  - Many modern libraries are now based `https://github.com/GNOME/vte
+  - Many modern libraries are now based on `libvte
-    <libvte>`_ (or just 'vte'): Gnome Terminal, sakura, Terminator, Lilyterm,
+    <https://github.com/GNOME/vte>`_ (or just 'vte'): Gnome Terminal,
-    ROXTerm, evilvte, Termit, Termite, Tilda, tinyterm, lxterminal.
+    sakura, Terminator, Lilyterm, ROXTerm, evilvte, Termit, Termite, Tilda, tinyterm, lxterminal.
-  - `Thomas E. Dickey <http://invisible-island.net/>` has been maintaining `xterm <http://invisible-island.net/xterm/xterm.html>`_, as well as a primary maintainer of many related packages such as `ncurses
+  - `Thomas E. Dickey <http://invisible-island.net/>`_ has been maintaining `xterm <http://invisible-island.net/xterm/xterm.html>`_, as well as a primary maintainer of many related packages such as `ncurses
     <http://invisible-island.net/ncurses/ncurses.html>`_ for quite a long
     while.
 There is often speculation and misinformation among developers of terminal emulators and programs that interact with them.
 Thomas Dickey's analysis is always thorough and complete.
   - xterm, urxvt, SyncTerm, and EtherTerm.
   - There are far too many to name, Chose one you like!
-Thomas Dickey

 - The source code of the tty(4), pty(4), and the given "console driver" for